faizalrf/documentation/Circular-Replication.md

                                 ...
 ```

-The above pouints to Node-1 as the master and confirms that the slave from Node-1 > Node-2 is working well as we can see the `GTID_IO_POS` reports `10-1000-2`.
+The above points to Node-1 as the master and confirms that the slave from Node-1 > Node-2 is working well, as we can see the `GTID_IO_POS` reports `10-1000-2`.
 Now let's switch to Node-1 and repeat the same step with a slight twist.

 **Node-1:**